fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 Note that the "rid" parameters only serve to further constrain the parameters that are established on a PT format.
 They do not relax any existing constraints.

+As described in {{sec-rid_unaware}}, this mechanism achieves backwards compatibility via the normal SDP processing rules, which require unknown a= parameters to be ignored.
+This means that implementations need to be prepared to handle successful offers and answers from other implementations that neither indicate nor honor the constraints requested by this mechanism.

 # Key Words for Requirements